 One of the most spectacular things about Bermuda is the pink sand, made from the coral reefs which surround the island.
 It never gets hot on your feet.
 Coral Beach Club offers food and beverage service all day on the beach, so you need only make your way down the cliff stairs and you are set for the day.

-Bermudian nights are balmy and mosquito free, as they eradicated them from the island through laws and inspection.
+Bermudian nights are balmy and mosquito-free, as they eradicated them from the island through laws and inspection.
 One of our favorite dinner locations is at the Longtail Terrace at the Coral Beach Club, on the cliff, overlooking the surf below.
-Each Thursday night is the seafood buffet.
-Most nights they have live music.
+Each Thursday night is the mixed seafood feast.
+Many evenings they have live music.

 Because Bermuda is a British Colony, tea is served in the afternoon.
 Being a tea aficionado, I love this concept.
 The tea is served in the lobby along with scones, clotted cream, and finger sandwiches.
 The rocking chairs on the porch are available to rock the afternoon away while enjoying your tea and treats.